0xBreath/lunar_engine/README.md

 screen -R plpl

 # Start the algorithm on Binance testnet
+TESTNET=true cargo run -r -p binance_plpl
+# or start the algorithm on Alpaca testnet
-TESTNET=true cargo run -r -p plpl
+TESTNET=true cargo run -r -p alpaca_plpl

 # Exit screen with Ctrl+A then D